OpenNebula/docs/source/management_and_operations/backups/restic.rst

 Step 2.
 [Front-end] Setup a Restic repository
 ================================================================================

-Now it is time to boostrap the restic repo.
+Now it is time to bootstrap the restic repo.
 For convenience we'll set a couple of environment variables, **be sure to use the IP of the server and the datastore ID of the backup datastore**.
 In our example we will use 192.168.1.8 and 100, respectively:

 .. prompt:: bash $ auto